Clubs - The Children's House

 Our clubs are driven by student interest and parent support:

-Please fill out this interest form by September 12 to help plan for a fun year ahead.
+Please fill out this interest form to help plan for a fun year ahead.
 See all of our current options below.

 Volunteers are needed!
 Please fill out this form if you are willing to coach or assist.
 We do not need expert coaches, just adults who would like to help so that we can have these clubs!